ranjhith/dotfiles/README.md

+= What? =
 Collection of files that begin with a DOT.

-Some files may be hidden from the default listing, use `ls -a` to see all files.
+NOTE: Some files in this repo may be hidden from the default listing, use `ls -a` to see all files.

+= How? =
 In your shell's rc file (such as ~/.bashrc) add this:
 ```
 include () {